microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 |------------------|--------------|
 | 64 MB – 8192 MB  | 8 MB         |

-It is possible to observe that these amounts don't adequately map to the intended resource plan of dedicated environments.
-The user may have already considered allocating, e.g., 4GB of memory to the environment and expect the JVM to use nearly 4GB of memory.
-In this example, the JVM will instead use 1GB of memory by default (25%), and the user will have to manually tune the JVM to allocate the expected amount of memory for the heap.
+We can observe that these amounts don't adequately map to the intended resource plan of dedicated environments.
+The user may have already considered allocating, e.g., 4GB of memory to the environment and expect the JVM to use _nearly_ 4GB of memory.
+In this example, the JVM will instead use only 1GB of memory by default (25%) for its heap, and the user will have to manually tune the JVM if they want to ensure larger heap.

-Further on, it is likely that the JVM can reclaim heap memory later than it does in shared environments, as the JVM is the only process running on the system.
-Knowing it is the only process, this means that the JVM may set the initial heap size closer to the maximum heap size while having a suitable minimum heap size for other memory pools consumption (e.g., native memory).
+Furthermore, it is likely that the JVM can reclaim heap memory later than it does in shared environments, as the JVM is the only process running on such environment.
+Knowing it is the only or primary process, this means that the JVM may set the initial heap size closer to the maximum heap size while having a suitable minimum heap size for other memory pools (e.g., native memory).

 ### Garbage Collector